AlttiRi/popup-enhance/README.md

 It's a pretty simple JavaScript (TS) library _(mostly, for personal use)_ to enhance a popup to make it **movable** and **resizable**.

-It's only 33 lines to make it movable: [`makemovable` ↓](#makemovable) and 38 lines to make it resizable: [`makeResizable` ↓](#makeResizable)
+It's only 34 lines to make it movable: [`makeMovable` ↓](#makeMovable) and 38 lines to make it resizable: [`makeResizable` ↓](#makeResizable)

-Also, there is en extra code to store the move / resize state in `localStorage` ([`popup-enh-extra.ts`](https://github.com/AlttiRi/popup-enhance/blob/6ae6928e935d64e2e447b6bb98e21188628b1002/src/popup-enh-extra.ts)).
+Also, there is en extra code to store the move / resize state in `localStorage` ([`popup-enh-extra.ts`](https://github.com/AlttiRi/popup-enhance/blob/606e39414083c47ebf6a1d2d5457ccf3f5e08c65/src/popup-enh-extra.ts)).

-The required CSS is located here: [`popup.css`](https://github.com/AlttiRi/popup-enhance/blob/6ae6928e935d64e2e447b6bb98e21188628b1002/src-demo/css/popup.css).
+The required CSS is located here: [`popup.css`](https://github.com/AlttiRi/popup-enhance/blob/606e39414083c47ebf6a1d2d5457ccf3f5e08c65/css/popup.css).

 ~~It's available on [npm](https://www.npmjs.com/package/@alttiri/popup-enhance):~~ (in 24 hours)